top of page

 Life can be challenging, and being a leader is often one of the most demanding roles.
 Being a leader is one of the most demanding and, at times, lonely roles anyone can take on.
 Unfortunately, leaders cannot share their burdens with just anyone.
 This is why having a mentor is so important—find someone you respect, know well enough to confide in and consider a leader in their own right.
 I have been fortunate to have multiple mentors throughout my long journey.
 Their advice, guidance, encouragement, and constructive criticism have significantly and positively impacted my growth.

-Let me introduce you to four mentors; they truly made a difference in my journey.
+Let me introduce you to four mentors; they truly made a difference in my life journey.

 David F

 David was a remarkable individual known for his versatility and integrity.
-He could remove an engine from a Land Rover, pilot a plane from his Zambian landing strip, and prepare a wild beast for dinner, all while excelling at tennis.
-I admired his skills and his positive attitude toward challenges.
+He could remove an engine from a Land Rover, pilot a plane from his Zambian landing strip, and prepare a wild beast for dinner, all while excelling at tennis and golf!
+I admired David's skills and his positive attitude toward challenges.

-Born in Zambia, David thrived in Africa.
-His deep understanding of the continent and its people made him a respected leader in African businesses.
-His openness and honesty impressed me, showcasing his exceptional integrity.
+Born in Zambia, he developed a deep understanding of the continent and its people, making him a respected leader in African business.
+His openness and honesty impressed everyone, showcasing his exceptional knowledge and integrity.

-He taught me that effective leaders should focus on
+He taught me that effective leaders pause and think before deciding what to do.

 Jim C